longhorn/website/content/docs/archives/1.0.2/best-practices.md

 - 3 nodes
 - 4 vCPUs per node
 - 4 GiB per node
-- SSD/NVMe or similiar performance block device on the node for storage
+- SSD/NVMe or similar performance block device on the node for storage
     - We don't recommend using spinning disks with Longhorn, due to low IOPS.

 ## Software